-Appendix GR-B. ADS Pony Measurement Program
+Appendix GR-B. ADS Equine Measurement Program

-- 1.1 ADS Ponies are 120cm to 148cm; with or without shoes; 149cm with shoes. - 1.2 ADS Small Ponies are 99cm to less than 120cm; with or without shoes. - 1.3 ADS VSEs are less than 99cm; with or without shoes. - 1.4 Animals will be measured prior to their first competition of each year until reaching the competition age of 8 years, after which they will receive a Permanent Card. - 1.5 Measurement Cards are for the exclusive use of ADS competitions.
+- 1.1 ADS Ponies are 120cm to 148cm; with or without shoes: 149cm with shoes. - 1.2 ADS Small Ponies are 99cm to less than 120cm; with or without shoes. - 1.3 ADS VSEs are less than 99cm; with or without shoes. - 1.4 Animals will be measured prior to their first competition of each year until reaching the competition age of 8 years, after which they will receive a Permanent Card. - 1.5 ADS Measurement Cards are for the exclusive use of ADS competitions. - 1.6 The height of animals with a current, valid ADS Measurement Card cannot be protested. - 1.7 The measurer must not measure animals owned or trained by a member of the measurer's immediate family, a person living under the same roof, nor a person with whom the measurer (exception: veterinarians) has a financial relationship, including a lease.